-George Kunz attributes the change in perception of this lovely gemstone to a novel by Sir Walter Scott, “Anne of Geierstein.”
-In the story, an enchanted princess wears an equally enchanted opal adornment in her hair.
-Its color changes to reflect her moods and tempers.
-At the climax of the story, holy water is sprinkled on the opal, which causes its fire to go out.
-The lady perishes.
+In The Curious Lore of Precious Stones, the mineralogist George Kunz identified what changed the popular perception of opal.
+In Sir Walter Scott’s 1829 novel, Anne of Geierstein, an enchanted princess wore an equally enchanted opal adornment in her hair.
+The stone changed color to reflect her moods and tempers.
+At the story’s climax, holy water sprinkled on the opal put out its fire.
+And so, the lady perished.

 Take one tale of misfortune befalling an opal wearer.
 Combine with the fact that many gem cutters refuse to work on the fragile gem.
 (You break it, you’ve bought it).
 Thus, you get the basis for the bad rap that still haunts this lovely stone.
 Of course, the human imagination has seized and expanded on this negative association.
 Just the other day, a lady told me it was VERY bad luck to wear an opal if it wasn’t your birthstone.
 (Editor’s Note: Are you an opal lover but skittish since you weren’t born in October?
 Find out the hour of your birth.
 Opal is an alternative birthstone for those born in the 6 PM hour).